marcel-ctrl-art/blog-app/README.md

 # Blog app

-A simple django blog application that allows for creating, reading, updating & deleting posts.
+A simple django blog application that allows for creating, reading, updating, deleting & searching posts.

 Technologies used:
 * ```Python```